mignev/develo/README.md

     - This kind of action will be useful to add some project info.
 Wiki links or some info about some procedures of the project and so on.

+- Add `release` action

+    - This action will be useful to collect some logic in cases when we develop packages (gem,pip,phar and so on.)

 - deactivate env
 - Add some tests